Chaetopelma olivaceum

 Chaetopelma olivaceum is a species of mygalomorph spider, belonging to the tarantula family (Theraphosidae).
 It has many synonyms, including Ischnocolus jerusalemensis.
 Common names used include black furry, black tarantula and Middle East gold.

 Range and habitat

 The species is found in Cyprus, Turkey, Sudan, Egypt and the Middle East.
-It is very common inside homes in Israel.
+They are commonly found in homes in Israel.

 Description

 The body length is approximately 2.5 cm for adult males and 5 cm or larger for females.
 It is one of the largest spiders in Israel.
 The color varies between black, gray and brown dark; they tend to be paler in the cooler more forested regions of their range and darker in the southern more arid areas.

 The body is covered with tiny hairs and is shiny and velvety.
 There are variations in appearance and size throughout the range.
 Their food consists of insects and even small mice and young lizards.

 The species is sexually dimorphic: the female is larger than the male.